Historias de un arrabal parisino

+Historias de un arrabal parisino (Stories of a Parisian suburb) is the third novel by the Venezuelan author Vicente Ulive-Schnell and was published by Ediciones Idea in Spain.
 The edition published by Ediciones Idea had the support and contribution of Spanish photographer Tarek Ode, who gave one of his works for the cover and who presented the book in the Elder House of Tenerife in the company of the author.